Siva-Sanam/Bank-Prospective-Customer-Selection-ML-Model/README.md

 ## Procedure

 My goal is to create a Predictive machine learning model using the dataset to predict customers who are likely to accept the banks offer.

 Project Steps:

 • Identifying Best Evaluation metric based on the Business Objective
 • Data Preprocessing
 • Developing various machine learning models
 • Deploying models on test data
 • Deploying Advanced Neural Networks
-• Hyperparameter tuning
+• Hyperparameter tuning techniques
-• Selecting the best model based on evaluation metrics The implementation of this model can significantly enhance business value by improving customer acquisition strategies, increasing retention rates, and optimizing marketing efforts, thereby driving higher profitability and customer satisfaction.
+• Selecting the best model based on evaluation metrics

+The implementation of this model can significantly enhance business value by improving customer acquisition strategies, increasing retention rates, and optimizing marketing efforts, thereby driving higher profitability and customer satisfaction.